Matt Damon Rips ‘Bourne’ Writer, Later Apologizes

 "It's really the studio's fault for putting themselves in that position," Damon told GQ.
 "I don't blame Tony for taking a boatload of money and handing in what he handed in.
 It's just that it was unreadable.
 This is a career ender.
 I mean, I could put this thing up on eBay and it would be game over for that dude.
 It's terrible.
 It's really embarrassing.
 He was having a go, basically, and he took his money and left."

 Ouch!
 Damon has since apologized for his remarks.
 According to the Huffington Post, Damon contacted the writer of the GQ piece.
 "If I didn't respect him (Gilroy) and appreciate his talent, then I really wouldn't have cared," Damon said of the screenwriter.
 "My feelings were hurt.
 That's all.
 And that's exactly why I shouldn't have said anything.
 This is between me and him.
-So saying anything publicly is 'bleepin' stupid and unprofessional and just kind of douchey of me."
+So saying anything publicly is [expletive] stupid and unprofessional and just kind of douchey of me."

 While Damon's participation with the "Bourne" franchise ended with "Ultimatum," the series is getting a reboot with "The Bourne Legacy."
 In this fourth film, Jeremy Renner ("The Hurt Locker") will take over as new character Aaron Cross.
 In GQ, Damon said he learned about the casting decision online.
 The film is currently filming, and guess who is directing it?
 None other than Gilroy.

 This won't be his first time calling the shots.
 Gilroy has previously directed the acclaimed George Clooney thriller "Michael Clayton" and the little-seen "Duplicity," starring Julia Roberts and Clive Owen.
 "The Bourne Legacy" is scheduled to be released on August 2, 2012.